 AREA 4 HALL OF THE MOUTHS OF THE DEAD: Above the entryway to this room are the words, carved in stone, "Where the Dead Speak."
 The central portion of this room has a large well in it filled with a brackish looking liquid.
 Each of the alcoves contains a statue of a large, amorphous creature with many mouths.
 Above each statue is an inscription written in the ancient and vile tongue of the Horned One.
-An intelligence check (CL 10) must be made for a literate person well versed in ancient tongues to know the inscription.
+An intelligence (arcana or history) check (DC 20) must be made for a literate person well versed in ancient tongues to know the inscription.
 It reads, "Three times their Name to call."
 (Deuranimus knows the inscription.)
 Several torches in sconces are alight in this room.